Introduction to Online Control

 \section{Quantitative Definitions}

-In the rest of this text our goal is to give efficient algorithms with finite time performance bounds for online control.
-These finite time bounds naturally depend on how difficult it is for a given system to stabilize.
-Thereforem we require a quantitative definition for stabilizability, one that holds for both time-invariant and time-varying linear dynamical systems.
+In the rest of this text our goal is to give efficient algorithms with finite-time performance bounds for online control.
+These bounds naturally depend on how difficult it is to stabilize and control a given system.
+Since the main focus of the sequel is on linear time-invariant systems, we now introduce quantitative notions of stabilizability and controllability for that setting.